First Computer Virus History

 The program rarely, if ever, actually replicated itself; instead, it shuffles systems, attempting to remove itself from previous systems as it propagated forward.
 Hence, Creeper didn’t install multiple instances of itself on several targets; it actually moseyed around a network.
 The techniques developed in Creeper were later used in the Multi-computer Route Oriented Simulation System, McROSS, an air traffic simulator, to allow parts of the simulation to move across the network).

 Although, compared to the present computer worms, the download and transfer actions of the Creeper virus may be ultra-simple.
-However, in 1971, it wasn’t: it was the first demonstration that applications can automatically move from a computer to another.
+However, in 1971, it wasn’t: it was the first demonstration that applications could automatically move from one computer to another.
 While present-day computer viruses are damaging, the Creeper virus was, at most, annoying.
 A few technical users also claimed that the virus crowded out other computer programs.

 The First Computer Virus: Historical Significance